 The learning environment in our Middle School is built on a profound respect for what your children are able to accomplish intellectually.
 Realizing that maturity is born out of responsibility, we require that our middle school students take greater responsibility for their learning.
 In addition, we actively seek to engage your children in opportunities that call out of them the courage to lead.

 These critical years are further supported through a faculty class advisor.
 Once each week each middle school grade is separated into groups of young men and women.
 Each group has a faculty advisor of the same gender.
 These groups allow for fun, deepening relationships, and reflecting on God’s desires for us as image bearers.
 All of these bolster the ability of our teachers to meaningfully engage their students in and outside of the classrooms.

 “John loves Faith.
 What more could we ask for?”

-A lot goes on in the life of the Middle School student.

 A lot goes on in the life of the Middle School student, and caring faculty and administrators work diligently to keep the unique needs of this age group in mind every day.